shilrley6/Faster-R-CNN-with-model-pretrained-on-Visual-Genome/README.md

 Run ```generate_tsv.py``` to extract features of image regions.
 The output file format will be a tsv, where the columns are ['image_id', 'image_w', 'image_h', 'num_boxes', 'boxes', 'features'].

 ```
-python generate_tsv.py --net res101 -- dataset vg --cuda
+python generate_tsv.py --net res101 --dataset vg  \
+                       --out $out_file --cuda
 ```

-Change the parameter $load_dir (the path to the model) to adapt your environment.
+Change the parameter $load_dir (the path to the model, default is 'models') to adapt your environment.

 PS.
 If you download other pretrained models, you can rename the model as 'faster_rcnn_$net_$dataset.pth' and modify the parameter $net and $dataset.